Titus Larcius

 Titus Larcius (surnamed Flavus or Rufus; fl. c.
 501–493 BC) was a Roman general and statesman during the early Republic, who served twice as consul and became the first Roman dictator.

 Background

 The Larcii, whose nomen is also spelled Lartius and Largius, were an Etruscan family at Rome during the early years of the Republic.
 Their nomen is derived from the Etruscan praenomen Lars.
 Titus' brother, Spurius Larcius, was one of the heroes of the Republic, who defended the wooden bridge over the Tiber at the side of Horatius Cocles and Titus Herminius.
-He was twice consul, in 506 and 490 BC.
-Titus also held the consulship twice, in 501 and 498.
+Titus held the consulship twice, in 501 and 498.
+His brother Spurius Larcius also was twice consul, in 506 and 490 BC.

 Career

 Larcius' first consulship was in 501 BC, the ninth year of the Republic.
 His colleague was Postumus Cominius Auruncus.
 During their year of office, there was a disturbance at Rome, which was attributed to the actions of a group of young Sabines.
 Only the previous year, the consul Spurius Cassius Vecellinus had defeated the Sabines near Cures, and for a while it appeared that the war might be rekindled.
 Tensions were also high because it was anticipated that war with the Latins was imminent.
 Octavius Mamilius, the prince of Tusculum, and son-in-law of Lucius Tarquinius Superbus, the seventh and last King of Rome, was forming an alliance amongst the thirty towns of Latium, with the aim of restoring Tarquin to the throne.

 In these circumstances it was decided to appoint a single magistrate, originally called the praetor maximus or magister populi, "master of the infantry", but afterwards known simply as the dictator, to oversee the defence of the city.
 The dictator held supreme authority in the exercise of his duties, and the people had no right to appeal from his decisions, as they could under the consuls.
 However, the command of the dictator was limited to a period of six months.
 The Senate directed the consuls to nominate a dictator, and Cominius chose his colleague, Larcius.
 The dictator then proceeded to nominate Spurius Cassius, who had triumphed over the Sabines the previous year, as his magister equitum, or "master of the horse".